Towards Mitigating Architecture Overfitting on Distilled Datasets: Related Works

 \textbf{Knowledge Distillation:} Knowledge distillation \citep{hinton2015distilling} aims to compress a well-trained large model (i.e., teacher model) into a smaller and more efficient model (i.e., student model) with comparable performance.
 The standard knowledge distillation \citep{hinton2015distilling} is also known as offline distillation since the teacher model is fixed when training the student model.
 Online distillation \citep{zhang2018deep, chen2020online} is proposed to further improve the performance of the student model, especially when a large-capacity high-performance teacher model is not available.
 In online distillation, both the teacher model and the student model are updated simultaneously.
 In most cases, knowledge distillation methods use large models as the teachers and small models as the students, which is based on the fact that larger models typically have better performance.
 However, in the context of dataset distillation, a smaller test network with the same architecture as the training network can achieve a better performance than a larger one on the distilled dataset, so we use the small model as the teacher and the large model as the student in this work.
+In this way, the performance of large models trained on distilled datasets can be boosted significantly.

-We show in the following sections that combining DropPath and knowledge distillation, architecture overfitting in dataset distillation can be almost overcome.
+We show in the following sections that combining DropPath and knowledge distillation, architecture overfitting on distilled datasets can be almost overcome.